-Rule 55(c) was amended to state the following "[t]he court may set aside an entry of default for good cause, and it may set aside a final default judgment under Rule 60(b)."
+Rule 55 (Default and Default Judgment) Rule 55(c) was amended to state that "[t]he court may set aside an entry of default for good cause, and it may set aside a final default judgment under Rule 60(b)."
 According to the Advisory Committee Note, the term "final" was added to clarify that until a final judgment is entered under Rule 60(b), a default judgment may be revised at any time and the standards of Rule 60(b) do not apply.
 Advisory Comm.
 Note, 2015 Amendment.